developerfromjokela/HomeAssistant-NissanConnect/README.md

 This logic was added to give the benefit of quicker response times on the charging status binary sensor, which can be especially useful when charging with load-balanced or 'smart' chargers.

 ## Translations
 Translations are provided for the following languages.
 If you are a native speaker and spot any mistakes, please let me know.
+Also, if somebody is interested in making a Japanese translation, you're more than welcome.
 * English
 * French
 * Italian